Determinant/tmux-colortag/README.rst

 Features
 ========

+- Automically color the window tabs by their name hash
+- Manual control of coloring in tmux (also saved)
 - Support Powerline symbols
-- Automically color the window tabs by their name hash
-- Allow manual coloring

 TLDR; I just want it
 ====================